CatherineTrevor/lead-generator-calculator/README.md

 # Project Overview

-A site to assist people involved in strategic marketing decisions.
-Manage core marketing campaign data and the subsequent number of leads generated to obtain information about the cost per lead.
-This data provides invaluable insight into the value provided by marketing campaigns.
+A site to assist people involved in strategic marketing decisions manage their core marketing campaign data and the subsequent number of leads generated to obtain information about the cost per lead.
+This data provides important insight into the value provided by individual marketing campaigns, which in turn allows for strategies and budgets to be based on real data.

-Site users also have access to average cost per lead information from other companies using the site.
+Site users also have access to average cost per lead information from other companies using the site, providing a benchmark.

 # User Experience Design

 ## Strategy

-Developed for those involved in strategic marketing decisions, the site allows for better-informed decisions about the cost per marketing lead, and cost per converted sales lead per marketing activity / campaign that they conduct.
+Developed for those involved in strategic marketing decisions, the site allows for better-informed decisions about marketing campaigns, based on the cost per marketing lead, and cost per converted sales lead per marketing activity / campaign.

-Companies open an account and create a campaign profile, which includes the cost of the campaign, number of Marketing Qualified Leads (MQL) and number of converted or Sales Qualified Leads (SQL).
-They are then presented with the cost per MQL and SQL, as well as a conversion hit rate to understand which activities provide converted leads.
+Companies open an account and create a campaign profile, which includes the cost of the campaign, number of Marketing Qualified Leads (MQL), number of Sales Qualified Leads (SQL) and leads that converted into business.
+They are then presented with the cost per MQL and SQL, as well as a conversion hit rate to understand which activities provide the most converted leads as the best cost.
 This information gives the foundation for better-informed decisions for marketing strategies and budget planning.

 Site users will have access to anonymous comparable data, so they have a benchmark.

+The site is free-to-use and mobile responsive.

 ### Target audience

-Small-Medium Enterprises (SMEs) that may not have a Customer Relationship Management (CRM) tool, or are relying on spreadsheets to manage this information.
+Small-Medium Enterprises (SMEs) that are unlikely to have a Customer Relationship Management (CRM) tool, or are relying on spreadsheets to manage this information.
 The site will be a source of information that can be updated as a campaign continues to run and then presented to stakeholders as needed.

+Campaigns can be created, read, edited, and deleted by the account owner, following the CRUD basic operations of persistent storage.

 ### User stories